Blooym/YouDownloader/README.md

 ## Installing

+ℹ **Youdownloader is currently only supported on Windows.** There are plans to test and support for other platforms later.

-Downloading and using YouDownloader is easy, simply download the [latest release](https://github.com/AngelNull/YouDownloader/releases) from the release assets tab and extract the zip file.
-Then run the .exe and you're good to go.
+Downloading and using YouDownloader is easy, simply download the [latest release](https://github.com/AngelNull/YouDownloader/releases) in either `.exe` format (supports *autoupdates*, installs on machine) or `.zip` format (lightweight, only runs from folder).

-If you live on the edge, you can download the latest developer release which contains the latest version of YouDownloader, but may not be as stable.
+If you live on the edge, you can download the latest developer release which contains the latest version of YouDownloader, but may not be as stable but will have all new changes.

 ## Built With
 This software has been built with the following production dependancies: